 This is how I am reminded of the sea.

-The voyage to Chile in South America is a three-month non-stop journey of more than 10,000 kilometers across the equator.
+The voyage to Chile, in South America, is a non-stop, three-month voyage of over 10,000 kilometers, crossing the equator.

 Here begins a new chapter in my close relationship with the sea.